-This award shall come into operation from the first full pay period commencing on or after 23 November 2022.
+This award shall come into operation from 17 May 2023.

 5. AWARD INTEREST

 - (a) The following employee organisations are deemed to have an interest in this award pursuant to section 63(10) of the Industrial Relations Act 1984: - The Australian Workers' Union, Tasmania Branch - (b) The employer deemed to be an employer organisation having an interest in this award pursuant to section 62(4) of the Industrial Relations Act 1984: - The Minister administering the State Service Act 2000. - (c) All employees who are covered by classifications contained in this award.